kazuyuki/ec-faq/README.md

 Typical usage of HANA is in-memory database and it uses HSR (HANA System Replication) for replication.
 ECX is combined with HSR to automate the node promotion from secondary to primary in case of HANA failover.
 There is no certification by SAP for supporting HANA and HSR.
-However, ECX and other failover HA cluster products are descrived in the below document ( P.250 - 252 and around) as a complement product for HSR failover automation.
+However, ECX and other failover HA cluster products are described in the below document ( P.250 - 252 and around) as a complement product for HSR failover automation.

 https://www.sap.com/documents/2017/02/d4cbb865-a67c-0010-82c7-eda71af511fa.html